manezaf8/magento-donation-module/README.md

 ### Type 2: Composer

  - Make the module available in a composer repository for example:

-    - private repository `repo.sqli.co`
- - Install the module composer by running `composer require sqli/module-donation`
+ - Install the module composer by running `composer require maneza/module-donation`
- - enable the module by running `php bin/magento module:enable Sqli_Donation`
+ - enable the module by running `php bin/magento module:enable Maneza_Donation`
  - apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`